According to WorldAtlas, the coffee industry in Australia generates as much as $5.8 billion in revenue annually.

 Are Coffee Pods Bad for the Environment?

-While coffee pods are mostly recyclable, the non-biodegradable belongings of these materials, intensive manufacturing process, and waste left after use mean they are somewhat harmful to our environment, especially when not disposed of properly.
-But all largely depend on the brand and your coffee habits.
+While primarily recyclable, the non-biodegradable belongings of these materials, the intensive manufacturing process, and the waste left after use harm the environment when not disposed of properly.

 The Way Forward

 Many brands now have partnerships and programs to deal with the capsules they manufacture.
-Nespresso, Moccona, Lavazza, Illy, Campos, and L'OR have recycling programs with TerraCycle to give these hard-to-dispose items a second life.
-Other brands like Expressi ALDI and Caffitaly rely on local, sustainable programs for recycling.
+Nespresso, Moccona, Lavazza, Illy, Campos, and L'OR have recycling programs with TerraCycle, while other brands, like Expressi ALDI and Caffitaly, rely on local, sustainable recycling programs.

 These initiatives, however, rely on customers returning their used coffee pods.
-To boost morale, many brands now reward their customers for helping develop the habit of recycling through a point-based system that can be redeemed for cash and other valuables.
 The alternative to reducing your environmental footprint is through reusable coffee pods.
 Essentially, reusable coffee pods can be continuously refilled with ground coffee and repeatedly used to minimise waste.

-They are generally available in Australia, especially from online retailers.
-Before purchasing reusable coffee pods, double-check if the pod or capsule is compatible with your pod coffee machine.
-There is a fair chance that those pods don't fit into the machine.
+Before purchasing reusable coffee pods, double-check that the pod or capsule is compatible with your pod coffee machine.